The Flowers of War: Critical reaction

 The movie received mixed reviews.
-Rotten Tomatoes reported a 41% critical approval rating based on 58 reviews, with an average of 5.53/10.
+Rotten Tomatoes reported a 41% critical approval rating based on 58 reviews, with an average of 5.6/10.
 The site's consensus reads, "Zhang Yimou's stylistic flair is in full bloom during The Flowers of War, but his colorful treatment of a historical genocide ultimately does a disservice to the horrifying events' inherent drama."
 Metacritic, another review aggregator, assigned the film an average score of 46 (out of 100) based on 22 reviews from mainstream critics, indicating "mixed or average reviews.

 Twitch Film called it "arguably the most eagerly-anticipated Chinese movie of the year", saying that "The Flowers of War is a big movie in every sense of the word, from its kinetic battle scenes to the beautiful photography and impressive performances from a mostly young and inexperienced cast."
-Pete Hammond from Boxoffice Magazine gave it 4 stars out of 5, and said "The Flowers of War is ultimately an inspiring, stirring and unforgettable human drama in the face of a horrifying war.
+Pete Hammond from Boxoffice Magazine gave it four stars out of five, and said "The Flowers of War is ultimately an inspiring, stirring and unforgettable human drama in the face of a horrifying war.
 It is highly recommended."

 Variety gave a generally positive review, describing the film as "a uniquely harrowing account of the rape of Nanjing," and defined it as "a work of often garish dramatic flourishes yet undeniable emotional power, finding humor and heartbreak in a tale of unlikely heroism in close quarters."
 Andrew Pulver describes it as "a new dawn in China-Hollywood co-operation", arguing that "this ambitious war film from Zhang Yimou is an attempt to turn the revolting aftermath of the 1937 Japanese assault on Nanjing into a globally friendly, putatively inspiring epic that also aims to underscore the US and China's geopolitical mutual respect."

-Most negative feedback from critics were similar to that from Toronto Star, which gave the film 2.5/4, and said that "the drama is often weakened by the penchant for creating spectacles."
-Roger Ebert, who gave the film 2 out of 4 stars, took issue with making the story about a white American, "Can you think of any reason the character John Miller is needed to tell his story?
+Most negative feedback from critics were similar to that from Toronto Star, which gave the film two and a half out of four, and said that "the drama is often weakened by the penchant for creating spectacles."
+Roger Ebert, who gave the film two out of four stars, took issue with making the story about a white American, "Can you think of any reason the character John Miller is needed to tell his story?
 Was any consideration given to the possibility of a Chinese priest?
 Would that be asking for too much?"